enasequence/gff3tools/docs/0003_validation_engine.md

 - Feature Name: Validation Engine
 - Document Date: 2025-08-01
-- Last Updated: 2025-08-18
+- Last Updated: 2025-09-10

 # Summary

 The document describes the Validation Engine for the GFF3Tools project.
-This engine centraises and manages the execution of various validation rules, ensuring data integrity and consistency throughout the parsing and conversion process.
-It is designed to be integrated with various readers and converters, allowing for both real-time syntax-level validation and aggregated semantic validation.
+This engine centralises and manages the execution of various validation rules and allows for both real-time syntax-level validation and aggregated semantic validation.

 # Motivation & Rationale